slingr-stack/app-metadata/README.md

-# app-metadata
+# Sample app metadata
-Sample repository for an app repository
+Sample repository for an app metadata.